Arkiralor/crmproject/README.md

 - Database must be postgres/Mysql.

-- The backend must be designed in Django.
-You are free to use any library to design the above system.
+- The backend must be designed in DjangoRestFramework.

 ## .env File Format: